Cuz I Love You

-Cuz I Love You is the third studio album and major label debut studio album by American singer and rapper Lizzo.
+Cuz I Love You is the third studio album and major label debut studio album by American rapper Lizzo.
 It was released through Nice Life and Atlantic Records on April 19, 2019.
-The album features guest appearances from American rappers Missy Elliott and Gucci Mane.
-It spawned the singles "Juice" and "Tempo", the latter of which is a collaboration with Elliott.
+The album features guest appearances from fellow American rappers Missy Elliott and Gucci Mane.
+It spawned the single "Juice" and the promotional single "Tempo", the latter of which is a collaboration with Elliott.
 The deluxe edition of the album was released on May 3 and includes the Billboard Hot 100 number one single "Truth Hurts".
 The deluxe edition was nominated for Album of the Year at the 62nd Annual Grammy Awards, and won Best Urban Contemporary Album.